 What are Biological Agents?

 Biological agents are widely found in the natural environment and as a result found in many work sectors.
-They include bacteria, viruses, fungi (yeasts and moulds) and parasites.
-Some of these agents are harmless whilst others may have potential to cause ill health.
+They include bacteria, viruses, fungi (including yeasts and moulds) and internal human parasites (endoparasites).
+The majority of these agents are harmless however some may have potential to cause ill health.

 As they are usually invisible, it is often difficult to appreciate the risks they present.
 As a worker you may be harmed by: